SWIRLS_

 Create or select a project

-Create a new project interactively:
+Create a new Cloud project:

 swirls project create

-To see existing projects:
+List existing projects:

 swirls project list